bablukpik/mongodb_guide/README.md

 - **Efficiency**: Reduces CPU and memory usage
 - **User Experience**: Faster response times for applications

 **Note**: An index allows for quick lookup of a field.
 And it takes up more memory and slows insert, update, and remove operations.
 So use it wisely.
-If there's a field you search for but you don't do many updates, I would recommend an index.
+If there's a field you search for but you don't do many updates, I would recommend using an index.

 ### Creating Indexes